R35007/Mock-Server/README.md

     "description": "", // Description about this Route.
     "delay": 2000, // in milliseconds
     "statusCode": 200, // in number between 100 to 600
-    "middlewares": ["_IterateResponse"], // list of middleware to be called "middleware": "", // Can give a direct Express Request Handler.
-It can be used only if the db is used as a .js file.
-    "fetch": "./myFile.json", // this path will be relative to `config.root` "fetchCount": 5, // Set to -1 to fetch infinite times.
+    "middlewareNames": ["_IterateResponse"], // list of middleware names to be called "middlewares": "", // Can give a list of express Middlewares If using in .js file "fetch": "./myFile.json", // this path will be relative to `config.root` "fetchCount": 5, // Set to -1 to fetch infinite times.
     "mock": [{ "name": "foo" }, { "name": "bar" }],